City Artist Corps Grants

 Applications are currently available for submission in Spanish and Chinese (traditional and simple).
-Application and program materials are also available in Arabic, Bengali, French, Haitian Creole, Hindi, Korean, Polish, Russian, and Urdu, though applications cannot be submitted in these languages.
-Access translated materials on the NYFA website.
-Additional multilingual technical assistance support will be provided during Cycle 3.
+Technical assistance sessions and application materials are now available in Arabic, Bengali, French, Haitian Creole, Hindi, Korean, Polish, Russian, and Urdu, though applications cannot be submitted in these languages.

 VIRTUAL ONE-ON-ONE SESSIONS

-Dance/NYC will hold virtual one-on-one technical assistance sessions via Zoom or by phone in English and Spanish.
+Dance/NYC is holding virtual one-on-one technical assistance sessions via Zoom or by phone in English and Spanish.
 Registration will be on a first-come, first-served basis.
 Applicants will be able to register for:

 One (1) 20-minute session to receive one-on-one support, including but not limited to answering questions about eligibility, required materials, etc.